The best things to do on the Isles of Scilly

-Visit the Isles of Scilly for quiet beaches even in peak season
+Isles of Scilly beaches

-There are 35 beaches across the Isles of Scilly so visitors are pretty thinly spread out.
+It’s all about the beaches on the Isles of Scilly.
+There are 35 beaches across the Isles so visitors are pretty thinly spread out.
 When we visited Great Bay on St Martin’s, the real poster boy for the Scillies, we shared it with just three or four other people.
-We visited several empty beaches on the island’s less populated east coast.
+We visited several empty beaches on St Mary’s less populated east coast.

 We visited the islands with my parents and my brother’s family.
 My parents enjoyed the slow pace of the islands, visiting Tresco Abbey Gardens and exploring St Mary’s on a golf buggy.
 The kids loved playing at the beaches every day.
 The middle aged parents enjoyed properly relaxing at the numerous beach-side cafes where beers and gins could be sipped within view of the children.

 If you’re staying on St Mary’s, bike hire is one of the most essential things to do on the Scilly Isles.
 Our boys, aged six and four, are keen cyclists so the quiet roads, once you leave St Mary’s main hub, Hugh Town, were perfect.
 Tourists cannot bring cars to the islands.